Stanton-ian grand slam in bleachers leads Yanks over O’s 7-0

+The small crowd at New York’s first night game of the season buzzed.

+When the ball came down, it landed in a fan gathering area called Frank’s Red Hot Terrace, 471 feet from home plate, near the newly repopulated deep seats.

-NEW YORK (AP) — Giancarlo Stanton hit a grand slam over the visitors’ bullpen that landed in the left-bleachers 471 feet from home plate, leading the New York Yankees over Baltimore 7-0 Monday night, handing the Orioles their first loss this season.
+Stanton’s eighth career grand slam carried the New York over Baltimore 7-0 Monday night and handed the Orioles their first loss this season.

+“It’s kind of everything rolls in sync and, yeah, like sometimes things go not in a blackout, but just there’s no sound,” Stanton said, trying to explain the feeling of launching a ball farther than even most major leaguers can.

+“There’s not anything except you watching the flight of the ball,” he said.
+“You don’t know anything else that’s going on.
+It’s a very cool feeling.
+It’s hard to describe very specific.”

-New York was ahead 1-0 on Aaron Judge’s fourth-inning homer when starter Jorge López (0-1) walked the bases loaded in the fifth inning and Shawn Armstrong forced in a run with a walk to slumping Aaron Hicks.
+New York was ahead 1-0 on Aaron Judge’s fourth-inning homer when starter Jorge López (0-1) walked the bases loaded in the fifth and Armstrong forced in a run with a walk to slumping Aaron Hicks.

-Stanton sent a 92 mph fastball soaring onto a fan gathering area called Frank’s Red Hot Terrace for the longest home run of the young major league season and his eighth career slam.
+Stanton had been booed when he struck out in the first, dropping to 0 for 9.

+“I try my best when I’m out there, so I can’t worry about all of that,” he said.

-Armstrong, making his season debut after coming off the paternity list, knew immediately where the ball was headed and crouched on the mound.
-Coming off a season-opening, three-game sweep in Boston, the Orioles never got close after that.
+Armstrong, making his season debut after coming off the paternity list, crouched on the mound.
+Coming off an opening, sweep at Boston, the Orioles never closed close after that.

 New York improved to 8-0 when Judge and Stanton homer in the same game, including three postseason wins.